Keto Yogurt

 Create any flavor with this basic yogurt recipe

-This keto yogurt recipe is not just for the DIYer or homesteader.
-Anyone can make up a big batch of creamy yogurt that can be used as a base to create any flavor of yogurt you can imagine.
-Not only will you be able to enjoy keto yogurt for breakfast or as a treat but you can use this plain yogurt when you make my recipe for keto rolls or carrot cake.
+This recipe isn’t just for the DIYer or homesteader.
+Anyone can make up a big batch of creamy yogurt as a base to create any flavor you can imagine.
+Enjoy it for breakfast or as a treat, and use the plain version when you make my recipe for keto rolls or carrot cake.

 A small jar of homemade yogurt topped with berries and a bowl of blueberries to the rear.

-From strawberry yogurt to lemon meringue pie or peach yogurt, it’s easy to make varieties of yogurt flavors from plain keto yogurt.
+From strawberry to lemon meringue pie or peach, it’s easy to make dozens of flavor variations from this plain base.

 What makes this yogurt keto?

-Three ingredients and an Instant Pot is all you need to create a silky plain yogurt that is only 3.5 g carbs per 5 oz serving.
-You don’t even need the Instant Pot with the yogurt button.
-In this recipe, I give instructions for making homemade yogurt in the Instant Pot without the Yogurt button.
+Three ingredients and an Instant Pot is all you need to create a silky plain yogurt that’s only 3.5 g carbs per 5 oz serving.
+You don’t even need the yogurt button.
+I give instructions below for making it without one.

-• To make a high-fat keto yogurt, use all or half heavy whipping cream to the recipe.
-Each 5 oz serving will be 346 calories and 32 grams fat.
-This is a great option for those looking to increase their fat macro to help keep you full.
+• To make a high-fat version, use all or half heavy whipping cream.
+Each 5 oz serving jumps to 346 calories and 32 grams fat.
+Great for increasing your fat intake to stay full longer.

-• To make a lower calorie keto yogurt, use all ultra-filtered milk.
-Each 5 oz serving will be 96 calories and 5.1 grams of fat.
+• To make a lower calorie version, use all ultra-filtered milk.
+Each 5 oz serving drops to 96 calories and 5.1 grams of fat.

 KetoFocus fans have the best tips!!